Oha!

 The first instance could be raw manga or doujinshi.
 The pic displayed is a Touhou doujinshi by circle Stripe Pattern named, Battle Cry.
 It is best to pic something that you enjoy as this allows you to enjoy the process of reading in a new language.

-Good Smile Company) blog.
+The second image is Mikatan's (Good Smile Company) blog.
 I read that one pretty often, even though I can't understand the Kanji..
 I do try ^^;

 Lastly, the third image is the blog of Fumikane Shimada.
 He is most famous for his Mecha Musume images and ideas.
 This is also a blog that I frequent.